-What Can a Handyman Do in Saint Louis in Saint Louis County, Missouri?
+What Can a Handyman Do Without a License in Saint Louis in Saint Louis County, Missouri?

 Missouri does not issue a single statewide “general contractor” or “handyman” license.
 Instead, contractor licensing (and most trade licensing) is handled at the city/county level, meaning a handyman can often operate without a state contractor license—but must comply with local contractor registrations, permits, and any required electrical/plumbing/HVAC credentials where the job is located.